Rating: 3.60

 Chilaquiles are often topped with fried or scrambled eggs, and optionally shredded chicken, avocado slices, cheese, sour cream, and a sprinkle of cilantro

-Yes, you can make vegan chilaquiles by using vegan cheese, plant-based sour cream, and tofu scramble instead of eggs or meat.
+Yes, you can make a vegan version by using vegan cheese, plant-based sour cream, and tofu scramble instead of eggs or meat.

 What do you serve with chilaquiles?

-Chilaquiles are traditionally served with refried beans, rice, or a side of guacamole for a complete meal.
+Traditionally, they are served with refried beans, rice, or a side of guacamole for a complete meal.

 Chilaquiles